bentoml/BentoML/docs/source/bentocloud/get-started.rst

 1. Install BentoML by running ``pip install bentoml``.
 See :doc:`/get-started/installation` for details.
 2. Create an :doc:`API token with Developer Operations Access </bentocloud/how-tos/manage-access-token>`.
 3. Log in to BentoCloud with the ``bentoml cloud login`` command, which will be displayed on the BentoCloud console after you create the API token.

-4. Try an `example project and deploy it to BentoCloud <https://github.com/bentoml/quickstart>`_.
+Now, you can try an `example project and deploy it to BentoCloud <https://github.com/bentoml/quickstart>`_.

 Resources
 ---------